Zanda256/commitsmart-task/README.md

 Download dependent modules
 `go get .` followed by `go mod tidy`

-To run the RESTful API use the following command
+To run the RESTful API on your local machine , use the following command.
+(WARNING: This setup is not compatible with apple silicon processor machines)
 `make run`

+To run the API as docker compose project, use the following command `make service-compose`

 Test the dummy endpoint using `curl`
-`curl -il -X POST http://localhost:3000/v1/users`
+`curl -il -X POST -H 'Content-Type: application/json' -d '{"name":"bill","email":"b@gmail.com","department":"IT","credit_card":"72635 37734 90273"}' http://localhost:3000/v1/users`

-To run the API as docker compose project, use the following command `make service-compose`